willduff/mixedreality-enthusiast-guide/docs/installation_errors.md

     * If Windows Mixed Reality installs correctly, reinstall the latest updates under **Settings > Windows Update > Check for Updates** and see if Windows Mixed Reality continues to work.
 If it does not install correctly, reinstall the updates and contact Windows Support.

 ## "Something went wrong, and we couldn't start Windows Mixed Reality"
-Look [here](error-codes.md) to get information about specific error codes and try the following steps:
+To get more information about a specific error code, look [here](error-codes.md).
+You can also try to:

 * Unplug both headset cables from the PC.
 * Restart the PC.